 "Previous studies have shown that natural disasters widen inequalities for people with chronic diseases or those who are more vulnerable - what can we learn from other countries.

 We need to do more faster to help prevent further harm"

 For a number of stakeholders, signals of the potentially less severe impact of COVID-19 in many countries in the Caribbean, Africa and Indian sub-continent raised questions as to why BAME communities in England were so severely affected.
-They suggested that issues such as structural racism and discrimination, widening societal and economic inequalities, and failure to adequately protect key workers, many of whom are ethnic / racial minority, while not unique to the U.K. may have contributed disproportionately to patterns observed here.
+They suggested that issues such as structural racism and discrimination, widening societal and economic inequalities, and failure to adequately protect key workers, many of whom are BAME, while not unique to the U.K. may have contributed disproportionately to patterns observed here.
 There was recognition however that differences in population structures, patterns of social mixing, household structures, phasing and timing of epidemic responses all played a role in explaining these differences between geographic areas and more detailed research would be required.
-The recurring theme of vitamin D deficiency and diet was also postulated as a factor in explaining geographic differences, while recognised that research is underway this still remains an area that requires further evidence as a matter of urgency.
+The recurring theme of vitamin D deficiency and diet was also postulated as a factor in explaining geographic differences, leading to calls for more definitive research to be undertaken a matter of urgency.